-- To obtain warranty service, return your motorcycle at your expense within the limited warranty period to an authorized Ural dealer.
-The authorized Ural dealer should be able to provide warranty service during normal business hours, depending upon the workload of the authorized dealer's service department and the availability of necessary parts. - Ural Motorcycles will repair or replace, at its option, any parts (including parts of the emission control systems) that are found to be defective in material or workmanship under normal use for the applicable time period. - In cases when warranty repair takes longer than 14 days, the warranty time period (see Warranty Time Period) is extended for the period of time required to complete the repairs, during which the motorcycle could not been ridden. - Ural Motorcycles will reimburse non-URAL repair shops performing warranty repairs only if all the warranty processing and approval procedures are completely fulfilled and/or carried out according to Ural Motorcycles guidelines (see Warranty Claim Filing Procedures).
+- To obtain warranty service, return your motorcycle at your expense within the limited warranty period to an authorized URAL dealer within the United States or Canada (see www.imz-URAL.com for a complete list of authorized dealers).
+The authorized URAL dealer should be able to provide warranty service during normal business hours, depending upon the workload of the authorized dealer's service department and the availability of necessary parts. - URAL Motorcycles will repair or replace, at its options (including the use of remanufactured components), any part (including parts of the emission control systems) that are found to be defective in material or workmanship under normal use for the applicable time period. - In cases when a warranty repair takes longer than 14 days, the warranty time period may be extended for the time required to complete the repairs, during which the motorcycle could not been ridden.